 You can get a corporate credit card – really!

-We took a look each type of corporate credit cars, and did the research for you.
+We took a look each type of corporate credit cards.
 So here are our top picks.

-Per the SBA, corporate credit card limits are a whopping 10 – 100 times that of consumer cards!
+Per the SBA, corporate credit card limits are 10 – 100 times that of consumer cards.

 Perks vary.
 So, make sure to choose the benefit you would prefer from this array of options.